derrick-x/derrick-x.github.io/ml-articles/machine-learning-math.md

 $$\text{Query matrix: }c\times e$$
 $$\text{Key matrix: }c\times e$$
 $$\text{Value matrix: }e\times e$$
 $$\text{Fact matrix: }f\times e$$
 $$c<e<f$$
 The inequality shows the relations of dimension sizes, where $$c$$ is dimension of the "contextualization space", the vector space used to find meaningful contextual questions and answers. $$e$$ is the "embedding space", the vector space used to define a token's meaning. $$f$$ is the dimension of the "fact space", the vector space that, in theory, somehow stores every fact the transformer appears to know.
 # Sources
 # Footnotes
-[^1]: Often, parameters are initialized using controlled random values such as with Kaiming He Initialization, to mitigate the gradient explosion problem
+[^1]: Often, parameters are initialized using controlled random values such as with Kaiming He Initialization, to mitigate the gradient explosion problem.
-[^2]: While this notation is more intuitive to think about, it may be more convenient to represent the edge as travelling backwards - $${w_l}^{ij}$$ is the weight of the edge connecting layer $$l$$ neuron $$i$$ to layer $$l-1$$ neuron $$j$$ - for the purposes of computation
+[^2]: While this notation is more intuitive to think about, it may be more convenient to represent the edge as travelling backwards - $${w_l}^{ij}$$ is the weight of the edge connecting layer $$l$$ neuron $$i$$ to layer $$l-1$$ neuron $$j$$ - for the purposes of computation.
-[^3]: As you will see in the transformers section, mean square error is not the only way to define a cost function
+[^3]: As you will see in the transformers section, mean square error is not the only way to define a cost function.
-[^4]: A trick called stochastic gradient descent is often employed to significantly improve computation cost for only a marginal accuracy loss
+[^4]: A trick called stochastic gradient descent is often employed to significantly improve computation cost for only a marginal accuracy loss.
-[^5]: There is a lot more to say about how the training process is conducted, such as techniques to prevent overfitting, but those discussions are more within the data science field
+[^5]: There is a lot more to say about how the training process is conducted, such as techniques to prevent overfitting, but those discussions are more within the data science field.
-[^6]: It actually is possible to treat every character as a token.
+[^6]: It actually is valid to treat every character as a token.
+In fact, this significantly reduces vocabulary size.
 However, this makes it much more difficult for the machine to understand longer sections of text, and hence is rarely used.
 [^7]: In the case of large language models, it is often helpful to set all entries representing query tokens that came before key tokens to zero, called masking.
-This prevents the transformer from "cheating" by referencing future content during the training process
+This prevents the transformer from "cheating" by referencing future content during the training process.